ilzolende/ilzolende.github.io/_art/hex-tile.md

 coolness: 1
 is_raster: true
 ---
 A tiling non-equilateral hexagon pattern.
+Obviously, I have no credible claim of copyright over this whatsoever, due to extreme simplicity.
+Copy all you like.